Back to stories

 “People say I’m lucky,” Christian said, “but the way I see luck is really hard work aligning with opportunity.”

-Finding His Path Toward Year Up and Data Analytics Training
+Finding His Path Toward Year Up United and Data Analytics Training

-Christian’s path to that opportunity began when a high school friend told Christian he was applying to Year Up.
+Christian’s path to that opportunity began when a high school friend told Christian he was applying to Year Up United.
 Christian was skeptical at first, but saw his friend find a job at Intuit after the program.
-Christian decided Year Up was worth a try to find a fulfilling career.
+Christian decided Year Up United was worth a try to find a fulfilling career.

 “I saw it as something that could be life-changing,” Christian said.
 “I thought, ‘Why not?
 What do I have to lose?’”

-In Year Up’s learning and development phase, Christian gained knowledge and skills in data management and analysis, visualization and reporting, software development, and programming.
+In Year Up United’s learning and development phase, Christian gained knowledge and skills in data management and analysis, visualization and reporting, software development, and programming.
 He also polished his professional skills, learning to ask for and apply feedback and leaning into the benefits of being organized.

 During his six-month internship at LinkedIn, Christian’s willingness to learn took his core strengths to the next level.
 He asked for feedback from his internship supervisor and LinkedIn colleagues, clearly stated what his goals were for his career, and sought ways to contribute to LinkedIn’s success.
 His communication and commitment led to a contract position at the conclusion of his internship, which set the stage for his full-time role.